Dussehra 2019: Devotees worship Ravana at Dashanan temple in Kanpur

 The temple 'Dashanan Mandir' which was reportedly constructed in 1890 by king Guru Prasad Shukl, opens its doors for devotees annually on Dusshera.

-It is learnt that the motive behind the construction of temple was that Ravan was a learned scholar and the biggest devotee of Lord Shiva.
+It is learnt that the motive behind the construction of the temple was that Ravan was a learned scholar and the biggest devotee of Lord Shiva.

 On the occasion of Dussehra, the idol of 'Dashanan' (Ravan-or the one with ten heads) was decorated following 'aarti' by the devotees.
 Devotees light earthen lamps and perform religious rituals to celebrate the festival at the temple.
 After Ravana goes up in flames at Ramlila ground the doors of the temple are closed for a year.